JSsixtyfour/smashremix/readme.md

 - Access all available costumes by scrolling with the left and right C buttons.
 - Access all available shades by scrolling with the up and down C buttons.
 - Metal Mario and the polygons also have alternate costumes.
+- To control CPU costumes, hover over the panel at the bottom of the screen and press the C buttons.

 ### Random Music
 - Random music allows players to listen to music from other stages.